Research-based ideas

 Pictured left to right: Ellen Woodsworth, Tonye Aganaba, Jen Lumanlan, Kerry Cavers, Arlene Panganiban

-Many thanks to our panelists, volunteers, organizers, and all of you who joined us in person for our very first Culture TALKS event in Vancouver on September 16th!
+Many thanks to our panelists, volunteers, organizers, and all of you who joined us in person for our very first Culture TALKS event in Vancouver last September 16th!

-We continue to be on the road, including preparing for Culture TALKS Seattle (Oct.
-11), but are working on pulling together a replay to share by end of the year!
+We continue to be on the road, also see Culture TALKS Seattle (took place this past Oct.
+11), but are working on pulling together replays that captured the illuminating conversations to share by end of the year!

 About Culture TALKS | Vancouver (BC)